Table of Contents

 It is a reality that the prices of your merchandise have a major effect on your sales.
 If your item’s price is more expensive than what another seller is selling it for, the tendency is that buyers will buy the cheaper one.

 This is why evaluating the prices your competitors offer is an essential part of your competitor tracking template.
 Practically speaking, you do all these things for the sake of profit.
-So make sure you use the prices your competitors use as reference and not as a benchmark.
+So make sure you use the prices your competitors use as a reference and not as a benchmark.

 Another way to keep your analysis on the upper hand is to calculate your competitor’s monthly sales.
-You can do this by estimating their gains thought their monthly inventory.
+You can do this by estimating their gains through their monthly inventory.
 With all these at hand, your sales strategy will be effective, and with diligence, your sales will increase along with your profit.

 6. Visit the shops of your competitors on Amazon

 Some of your competitors may own an Amazon Store.
 Such a store is different for some companies that serve to provide customers easy access to the items they display and sell.

-· Arrangement – every company has its own design when it comes to the stores, though Amazon does provide standard templates.
+- Arrangement – every company has its own design when it comes to the stores, though Amazon does provide standard templates.
 You can gain ideas on your competitor’s marketing strategy by looking at the game plan of their shop.
-To set an example, your competitor may emphasize some selected items on their storefront/homepage to inform their buyers of their best sellers.
+To set an example, your competitor may emphasize some selected items on their storefront/homepage to inform their buyers of their bestsellers.

-· Links to social media – shops on Amazon are allowed to have social media links.
+- Links to social media – shops on Amazon are allowed to have social media links.
 You can check the accounts of your competitors to help you and your team get some intelligence on what your competitor is actually primarily promoting.

 Conducting a competitor analysis will keep you accurately informed about what are the wise decisions to make concerning your business.
 With this, you will also be able to decide on the strategy for the pricing you will use.
 By researching different promotional and advertising strategies, you will get more ideas with regard to how you can optimize your own campaigns.